osrf/collision-benchmark/README.md

 This will prompt you with a keypress so you get the chance to start gzclient before the worlds are started.
 Confirm with ``[Enter]`` immediately if you don't want to wait, otherwise press ``[Enter]`` after gzclient has loaded up.

-Start gzclient and you will see the world with the engine with the name which comes first in lexicographical order.
-You should load up the gzclient with the GUI plugin which will allow you to control switching between the worlds:
+Now you may start gzclient.
+You should load start it with the GUI plugin, which will allow you to control switching between the worlds:

 ```
 gzclient --g libcollision_benchmark_gui.so